avellinom/mazegame/INSTALL.md

 # Install Guide
 Run the following commands in terminal to install/use the maze generator:

-1. Install the graphics module:
+1. Install the graphics module.
+You may be prompted to enter your password:

     `$ opam install graphics`
 ***